lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Vocabulary

+* CDF: Compression Decompression Function.
+Function used both to compress a field or to recover its original value in the decompression phase.

 * Context: A set of rules used to compress/decompress headers

-* ES End System: Node connected to the LPWAN.
+* ES: End System.
+Node connected to the LPWAN.
 ES may implement SCHC.

-* LA LPWAN Application: Application sending/consuming headers to/from the End System.
+* LA: LPWAN Application.
+Application sending/consuming headers to/from the End System.

-* LC LPWAN Compressor: Process in the network compression/decompressing headers.
+* LC: LPWAN Compressor.
+Process in the network compression/decompressing headers.
 LC implements SCHC.

+* MO: Matching Operator.
+Operator used to compare a value contained in a field's header with a value contained in a rule.

 * Rule: A set of header field values.

 * Rule ID: An identifier for a rule, LC and ES share the same rule ID for a specific flow.
 Rule ID is sent on the LPWAN.

+* TV: Target value.
+Value contained in the rule that will be matched with the value of an header field.

 # Static Context Header Compression